-As a reminder, meta page descriptions are an element of “on page SEO,” but are not visible on the page itself.
+As a reminder, meta page descriptions are an element of “on-page SEO,” but are not visible on the page itself.
 They are coded into the page and signal to search engines and search users what the page is about.
 This copy becomes visible as snippets of text below each page title on search engine results pages (SERPs).

-Longer Google Snippets for More Descriptive Descriptions
+Longer Google Snippets = More Descriptive Descriptions

 On the other side of the coin, even though tight spaces have made us more clever with our copywriting, SEOs have long lamented how small a space 160 characters is to make a case for a page.
 So for those key pages where you can say more than you’ve previously been able to, why not update with an improved description?

-Write a Good Description, and Accept that Google Will Write Others for You.
+Write a Good Description, and Accept that Google Will Write Others for You

-There’s no silver-bullet to ensure what you’ve written is chosen for Google’s snippet, aside from writing a clear description with relevant keywords.
 If Google likes your description, and finds it matches the query, they’ll use it in full on the results page.
 However, Google may also decide that on-page content is better suited to the search query than what you’ve designated, and the search results will display up to 320 characters from on-page content instead.
 That’s where the “dynamically generated snippets” referenced above come from.

 Longer Snippets in the Wild

-As a note, we recognize we’re guilty of focusing a lot of time and attention on what Google’s doing, but with good reason: They carry the lion’s share of search users.
+We recognize we’re guilty of focusing a lot of time and attention on what Google’s doing, but with good reason: They carry the lion’s share of search users.
 BlackTruck’s organic traffic in 2017 overwhelmingly came from from Google (97.90%), followed by Bing (1.56%) and Yahoo (0.43%).

 Other engines will of course display lengthened copy a bit differently, so if your site gets a decent percentage of visitors from those other engines, consider how the descriptions might display as snippets on those results pages.